The-Marcy-Lab-School/express-1.2-assignment/README.md

 OK!
 Let's run `npm i` and `npm start` in our terminal, get our Postman ready for queries, and start building!
 You can also do `npm run test:w` to have Jest continuously test your server on save.

-### Wait, where did my books go?
-Since we're using in memory storage, our data isn't permanent.
-As long as our server is running, we have access to same Books data.
-However, when the server restarts, all that data will be reset.
-We'll use DBs next week, but for now keep this behavior in mind.
-It's not a bug, it's simply how things work.

 # Question 1: GET /books
 First up, lets create a route that returns a list of all our books.
 Let's make it a `GET` request because we don't need to *send* a body.
 If we have no books, then our API should send back an empty array.